-Laurel Highlands Hiking Trail is a 70 mile trail located near Normalville, PA that offers the chance to see wildlife and is rated as difficult.
+Laurel Highlands Hiking Trail is a 70 mile point-to-point trail located near Normalville, Pennsylvania that offers the chance to see wildlife and is rated as difficult.
 The trail is primarily used for hiking and cross country skiing and is accessible year-round.

 cross country skiing